 Such materials would not necessarily be identified in a normal management asbestos survey, so during a demolition asbestos survey, the surveyor will be keen to open up any enclosed partitions, voids, etc.

-Particular attention will be paid to ceilings, ceiling voids, pipework, cellars and other underground void areas.
+Particular attention will be paid to ceilings, buy prednisone online for humans ceiling voids, pipework, cellars and other underground void areas.

 In short, everything that could possibly contain asbestos will be sampled, quite possibly multiple times to ensure that risks to demolition workers are minimised.